 HORSEBACK RIDING IN RUIDOSO In the Village of Ruidoso, and in the Lincoln National Forest surrounding the village, horseback riding offers a classically Western way to travel.

-MOUNTAIN BIKING IN NEW MEXICO, RUIDOSO, CLOUDCROFT AND THE SACRAMENTO MOUNTAINS The mountain biking trails around Ruidoso cover a wide range of difficulty for cyclists of all experience levels, including a nationally recognized Top-10 trail near Cloudcroft named the Rim Trail.
-The Rim Trail is a must.
-It is 17 miles of beautiful vistas including White Sands National monument in the valley below.
-Other biking options in the area included La Luz Canyon, Pumphouse Canyon and the Silver Springs Loop for more information on trail status and directions the Cloudcroft rangers station can be reached at 575-682-2551.
+MOUNTAIN BIKING IN NEW MEXICO, RUIDOSO, CLOUDCROFT AND THE SACRAMENTO MOUNTAINS The mountain biking trails around Ruidoso cover a wide range of difficulty for cyclists of all experience levels.
 A great 20 mile trail for beginners is located just north of Ruidoso on Bonito Lake Road.
-Ironman riders may want to tackle the paved roads up Ruidoso's Ski Run road in the summer only or the road up to Carlsbad Caverns south of Carlsbad, NM.
-These two challenges require experienced riders ready to deal with steep terrain and vehicle traffic.
+Ironman riders may want to tackle the paved roads up Ruidoso's Ski Run road in the summer only.
+The Grindstone Trail System was completed in 2014 with 18 miles of multi-use for hiking, biking and equestrian usage.

 SKIING From Thanksgiving to Easter, Ski Apache offers skiing on groomed powder slopes with the largest lift capacity in New Mexico.